Professor of Natural Language Processing

 Lab News

-Congrats to Yuval for getting his LLM label bias accepted to NAACL 2024!
+Congrats to Guy, Matanel and Yuval for getting their LLM detokenization paper accepted to ICLR 2025!

 Excited to contribute to the AI Environmental Impacts Act by Senators Markey and Heinrich!